-Lump sum
+• Lump sum

 A lump sum is only payable if you die within five years of retirement, in which case a sum equal to the balance of the remaining first five years' pension payments (not allowing for future pension increases) will be paid.
 For example, if you die exactly four years after retirement, a lump sum equal to one year's worth of pension payments will be paid.
 If you die after five years of retirement, a lump sum will not be paid.
-The Trustees will decide how to pay a lump sum to your Beneficiaries.
+The Trustees will decide how to pay this lump sum to your Beneficiaries.

-• Partner's pension
+Partner's pension

-If you leave a Partner, he or she will receive an annual pension equal to half of the pension that you would have been receiving at death had you not exchanged any pension for a tax free lump sum at retirement.
+If you leave a Partner, he or she will receive an annual pension equal to 41.25% of the CARE pension that you would have been receiving at death had you not exchanged any pension for a tax free lump sum at retirement.
+Plus any partner's pension payable from the ATLPS or NUTSSF if applicable